Ashley61/tenori-off-handsfree/README.md

 ## What is this?

-A ✨[Tenori-on](https://en.wikipedia.org/wiki/Tenori-on)✨ is a dope electronic music instrument sequencer thinkie that Yamaha made for a hot minute.
+A ✨[Tenori-on](https://en.wikipedia.org/wiki/Tenori-on)✨ is a dope electronic music instrument sequencer thingie that Yamaha made for a hot minute.
 I love pixels and patterns and generating things out of pixels and patterns, which means I LOVE the Tenori-on.
 Since they're rare and mad [expensive](https://reverb.com/item/11642149-yamaha-tenori-on), I've never seen one,